 To use BES12 v12.5, you will need to activate your installation using signing keys.
 If you do not already have signing keys for your installation, you can request trial or production keys.
-For trial keys, please request signing keys using the BES12 Trial shortcut on the desktop of this image, or through the BlackBerry Enterprise Store before you continue.
-You can also purchase production-use keys through the store, or using your existing purchasing mechanisms.
+You can provision a trial Secure Management Suite yourself simply by starting a BlackBerry Secure Management Suite Free Trial before you continue.
+You can also purchase production-use keys through the sales, or using your existing purchasing mechanisms.

 The BES12 v12.5 software is already on your desktop, so you can begin your installation once you receive your keys.

 Note: Internet Explorer Enhanced Security Configuration has been disabled on this image in order to provide a seamless view of this README file when you connect to your running image.
 You can freely re-enable Internet Explorer Enhanced Security using Server Manager on your image.

 Server Manager automatic startup has also been disabled on this image.
 You can safely re-enable Server Manager automatic startup by enabling the Server Manager scheduled task, through the Task Scheduler service, through Control Panel->Administrative Tools.
 To do this, find the Server Manager node under the Task Scheduler Library, and re-enable the startup task.

 The image contains BES12 v12.5 and SQL Server 2014 Express with Tools, pre-installed.
 The installation of BES12 v12.5 is configured to use an instance of SQL Server 2014 Express for its data, named ‘BES’, and the SQL Server is configured with mixed mode security.